dominicrodger/django-magazine/README.md

 # django-magazine

-A semi-pluggable Django app for managing a simple magazine.
+A pluggable Django app for managing a simple magazine.

 Magazines consist of Issues, each of which contains one or more Articles, which are by one or more Authors.